michaeljberry/LaravelSandbox/readme.md

 - Install [Vagrant](https://vagrantup.com)
 - Install [Virtualbox](https://www.virtualbox.org/wiki/Downloads)
 - Check out this repository to ~/code/MedicAlertSandbox - if you choose a different location you just need to make some changes to `Homestead.yaml`
-- `cp Homestead/Homestead.yaml.example Homestead.yaml`
+- `cp Homestead/Homestead.yaml.example Homestead/Homestead.yaml`
 - `cp .env.example .env`
 - `vagrant up`

 Once the machine is up you can log in with `vagrant ssh` and change to the code directory `cd code` - this directory is a share from the host system.
-Once in continue setup
-with:
-- `npm install`
-- `npm run dev`
+Here you can run any cli items needed like artisan commands.

 ## Access to the site
 The site will be available at the ip address in Homestead.yaml which currently defaults to `192.168.10.10`.
 You can change that if it causes problems in your network.